-We are happy to announce that there will be no fee to participate in these conversations and that participants may choose to attend one or both webinars.
-However, you must register for each conversation you wish to attend.
-Only registered participants will be able to view each webinar and be eligible for CEUs for attending the live presentations.
+We are happy to announce that there will be no fee to participate in these conversations and that participants may choose to attend In-Person or Virtually.
+However, you must register in order to attend, regardless of the attendance preference.
+Only registered participants will be eligible for CEUs for attending the live presentations.

-Participants should click the button below each date to register.
-Once you have registered, you will immediately receive a confirmation email with the webinar information to save to your calendar.
-Look for an email from NJTFCAN@stockton.edu (firstname.lastname@example.org).
+Once you have registered, you will immediately receive a confirmation email.
+Look for an email from Eventbrite (firstname.lastname@example.org).
 Make sure to check your Junk/Spam folder if you don't see it.

 If you encounter any difficulty while attempting to register, call (609) 652-4270 for assistance, or email NJTFCAN@stockton.edu.

 Infant Mental Health Videos

 - #1: Kingston's conversation with Me over next season

 - #3: Still Face Experiment Dr Edward Tronick

 - #4: Toxic Stress Derails Healthy Development